 Grace: “You’ve gone through more pain than a lot of your peers.”

 Lorrie: So when they say, when J.K.
 Rowling says that what Dementors do is make you relive your worst moments, it’s that when you have Dementors around you, if you have trauma, you will go into flashback.

 Grace: On a lighter note or something…

-Sarah: It would be hard to pick a darker note.
+Sawyer: It would be hard to pick a darker note.

 Lorrie: I have a final part for this.
 So you were asking about instances of Gryffindor vs. Slytherin bias.
 The other way there is bias in the series that disturbs me much more is the narrator’s pro-Gryffindor, anti-Slytherin bias.
 An example of that: to resist the bias, you have to go against the narrator and the author.
 In Book 3, at the Christmas feast, Dumbledore is sitting next to Snape, who is “ho ho ho, Merry Christmas.”
 You know Snape would rather be in his room by himself.

-Sarah: With his books and his candles.
+Sawyer: With his books and his candles.

 Lorrie: You know, eating a plate that he fixed by himself.
 But Snape has to be at the table, next to Dumbledore, who’s really having a good time, and Dumbledore makes him pull a Christmas cracker.
 So Snape is like, “If I must…” and he pulls the Christmas cracker.
 Do you remember what comes out of that Christmas cracker?
 It’s the vulture hat that Augusta Longbottom wears, and Snape looks really miserable.
 Dumbledore laughs and sticks it on his head and wears it for the rest of his dinner.

 Grace: So he trades or something…